baignashit671/python-for-devops/Day-09/03-for-loop-devops-usecases.md

 2. **Deploying Configurations to Multiple Environments:**

-   When deploying configurations to different environments (e.g., development, staging, production), DevOps engineers can use a "for" loop to apply the same configuration changes to each environment:
+   When deploying configurations to different environments (e.g. development, staging, production), DevOps engineers can use a "for" loop to apply the same configuration changes to each environment:

    ```bash
    environments=("dev" "staging" "prod")